 Loral Corporation bought LTV’s missile division in 1992.
 Lockheed Martin then acquired the business from Loral in 1996.
 Today, Lockheed Martin Missiles and Fire Control’s 2,700 employees are pioneers in the field of research, development and production of high-performance missile and rocket technology.

 Another aviation pioneer, Aerospatiale Helicopter Corporation opened its Grand Prairie facility in 1980 at the city’s airport.
 It changed its name to American Eurocopter in 1992.
 The facility’s 430 employees build state-of-the-art helicopters for individuals, corporations and governments.
+On February 1, 2014, American Eurocopter changed its name to Airbus Helicopters Inc., more clearly unifying its brand under its parent corporation Airbus.

 New Millennium - 2000 and Beyond